spack/spack-tutorial/tutorial_environments.rst

 Note that we did not need to pass any special arguments to the compiler; just the source file.
 This simple example only scratches the surface, but you can use environments to set up dependencies for a project, set up a run environment for a user, support your usual development environment, and many other use cases.
+We'll revisit some advanced use cases later, in the :ref:`developer workflows <developer-workflows-tutorial>` tutorial.

 ---------------------------------
 ``spack.yaml`` and ``spack.lock``
 ---------------------------------

-So far we've shown you how to interact with environments from the command line, but they also have a file-based interface that can be used by developers and admins to manage workflows for projects.
+We've shown you how to interact with environments from the command line, but they also have a file-based interface that can be used by developers and admins to manage projects in a reproducible way.

-In this section we'll dive a little deeper to see how environments are implemented, and how you could use this in your day-to-day development.
+In this section, we'll dive a little deeper to see how environments are implemented, and how you could use this in your day-to-day development.

 ^^^^^^^^^^^^^^